ACT DR6 Insights on the Inflationary Attractor models and Reheating: Introduction

 However, the inflationary observables $n_s$ and $r$ alone are insufficient to fully reconstruct the dynamics of the early Universe.
-The reheating phase—during which the inflaton decays and the Universe transitions into a hot, radiation-dominated era—plays a crucial intermediary role.
+The reheating phase, during which the inflaton decays and the Universe transitions into a hot, radiation-dominated era, plays a crucial intermediary role.
 It sets the initial conditions for Big Bang Nucleosynthesis (BBN), influences the number of inflationary e-folds between horizon exit of a given CMB pivot scale and the end of inflation, and affects the predicted values of $n_s$ and $r$.
-Moreover, theoretical models of reheating establish a vital connection between inflation and particle physics via inflaton couplings to Standard Model (SM) or beyond-the-Standard-Model (BSM) fields.
-This phase is typically characterized by two key parameters: the reheating temperature $(T_{\rm RH})$ and the effective equation of state $(w_\phi)$.
+Moreover, theoretical models of reheating establish a vital connection between inflation and particle physics via inflaton couplings to Standard Model (SM) or beyond the Standard Model (BSM) fields.
+This phase is typically characterized by two key parameters: the reheating temperature $(T_{\rm RH})$ and the effective equation-of-state (EoS) $(w_\phi)$.
 The reheating temperature depends sensitively on both the inflaton’s coupling to SM and the structure of the inflaton potential $V(\phi)$ near its minimum—often determined by the exponent in the potential.